bookshelfdave/etp/README.md

 	$\n
 	2#101
 	Sontatype OSS - work in progress
-	Retain comments + whitespace on a separate Antlr token stream Pretty print
+	Retain comments + whitespace on a separate Antlr token stream?
+Not sure if I'm going to bother.
+	Pretty print

 ### Contributing